Jithendiran/Maths/Ratio/Readme.md

 3. $$(5 \div 2) \times 4 = 2.5 \times 4 = 10$$

 * The new quantity (5 pens) is how many times larger than the old quantity (2 pens)?
 * The answer is 2.5.
-You need 2.5 times the number of pens.
+New price 2.5 times the number of pens.
 * Since the price must scale proportionally, you multiply the old price ($4) by the scaling factor (2.5).

 Find the Scaling Factor first, then multiply by old price.